misialq/ncbi-datasets-pyclient/docs/GenomeApi.md

 # **assembly_accessions_for_sequence_accession**
 > V2AssemblyAccessions assembly_accessions_for_sequence_accession(accession)

-Get assembly accessions for a sequence accession
+Get a genome assembly accession for a nucleotide sequence accession

-Get assembly accessions for a sequence (nucleotide) accession
+Get a genome assembly accession for a nucleotide sequence accession in JSON format.

 ### Example